huggingface/blog/supercharge-customer-service-with-nlp.md

 -   [Yelp review full](https://huggingface.co/datasets/yelp_review_full)
 -   [Amazon reviews multi](https://huggingface.co/datasets/amazon_reviews_multi)

-Now we can inspect those datasets in more detail by reading through the dataset card which ideally should give all relevant and important information.
+Now we can inspect those datasets in more detail by reading through the dataset card, which ideally should give all relevant and important information.
 In addition, the [dataset viewer](https://huggingface.co/datasets/glue/viewer/cola/test) is an incredibly powerful tool to inspect whether the data suits your use case.

 Let's quickly go over the dataset cards of the models above:

--   *GLUE* is a collection of small datasets that mostly serves as a means to compare new model architectures for researchers.
+-   *GLUE* is a collection of small datasets that primarily serve to compare new model architectures for researchers.
 The datasets are too small and don't correspond enough to our use case.
--   *Amazon polarity* is huge and a well-suited dataset for customer feedback since the data deals with customer reviews.
-However, it only has binary labels (positive/negative) whereas we are looking for more granularity in the sentiment classification.
+-   *Amazon polarity* is a huge and well-suited dataset for customer feedback since the data deals with customer reviews.
+However, it only has binary labels (positive/negative), whereas we are looking for more granularity in the sentiment classification.
--   *Tweet eval* uses different emojis as labels which cannot that easily be mapped to a scale going from unsatisfied to satisfied.
+-   *Tweet eval* uses different emojis as labels that cannot easily be mapped to a scale going from unsatisfied to satisfied.
--   *Amazon reviews multi* seems to be the most suited dataset here.
+-   *Amazon reviews multi* seems to be the most suitable dataset here.
 We have sentiment labels ranging from 1-5 corresponding to 1-5 stars on Amazon.
-These labels can very well be mapped to *very unsatisfied, unsatisfied, neutral, satisfied, very satisfied*.
-Having inspected some examples on [the dataset viewer](https://huggingface.co/datasets/amazon_reviews_multi/viewer/en/train) we can see that the reviews look very similar to how customer feedback reviews would look, so this seems like a very good dataset.
-In addition, each review has a `product_category` label so we could even go as far as to only use reviews of a product category that corresponds to the one we are working in.
+These labels can be mapped to *very unsatisfied, neutral, satisfied, very satisfied*.
+We have inspected some examples on [the dataset viewer](https://huggingface.co/datasets/amazon_reviews_multi/viewer/en/train) that the reviews look very similar to how customer feedback reviews would look, so this seems like a very good dataset.
+In addition, each review has a `product_category` label, so we could even go as far as to only use reviews of a product category corresponding to the one we are working in.
 The dataset is multi-lingual, but we are just interested in the English version for now.
 -   *Yelp review full* looks like a very suitable dataset.
 It's large and contains product reviews and sentiment labels from 1 to 5.
-Sadly, the dataset viewer is not working here at the moment and the dataset card is also relatively sparse requiring some more time to inspect the dataset.
-At this point, we should read the paper, but given the time-constraint of this blog post, we'll choose to go for *Amazon reviews multi*.
+Sadly, the dataset viewer is not working here, and the dataset card is also relatively sparse, requiring some more time to inspect the dataset.
+At this point, we should read the paper, but given the time constraint of this blog post, we'll choose to go for *Amazon reviews multi*.
 As a conclusion, let's focus on the [*Amazon reviews multi*](https://huggingface.co/datasets/amazon_reviews_multi) dataset considering all training examples.

 As a final note, we recommend making use of Hub's dataset functionality even when working with private datasets.
 The Hugging Face Hub, Transformers, and Datasets are flawlessly integrated, which makes it trivial to use them in combination when training models.